Nature's Energy Glebe

 • Barangaroo

 With wall-to-wall marble, silver-leaf wallpaper and a 'Vitality Pool’ as its gushing, blue heart, the Blainey North-designed Crown Spa is a lesson in interior décor decadence and OTT luxury.
 Exiting the lift at the sixth floor of the Crown Towers building, shades of lilac and shiny, sleek marble abound.
 Head into one of a series of private rooms where you can be lathered and massaged to nirvana.
-Pick from a menu of the usual suspects: facials, body polishes, laser light therapy, exfoliating treatments and more unusual options – if you're only here to do one thing, where classic massage table is subbed out for a bed of quartz sand, rumoured to have therapeutic effects for muscle aches and pain.
+Pick from a menu of the usual suspects: facials, body polishes, laser light therapy, exfoliating treatments and more unusual options.
+If you're only here to do one thing, expect an elevated take on the classic massage experience; here, a massage table is subbed out for a bed of quartz sand, rumoured to have therapeutic effects for muscle aches and pain.

 Advertising